rdfostrich/article-swj2020-cobra/content/abstract.md

 together with accompanying ingestion and querying algorithms.
 <!-- Findings     -->
-Experimental results from our implementation show that the ingestion scalability issue is solved.
+Experimental results from our implementation show that the ingestion time scales significantly better.
 As an additional benefit,
 this change also leads to lower total storage size and improved query execution performance for most cases.
 <!-- Conclusion   -->
-This work shows that modifying the structure of the delta chain within the hybrid storage strategy can be highly beneficial for RDF archives.
+This work shows that modifying the structure of delta chains within the hybrid storage strategy can be highly beneficial for RDF archives.
 <!-- Perspectives -->
 In future work,